Basic Webpack 5 Project with CSS: Step-by-Step

 npm run build

-Webpack will create a bundled dist/bundle.js file, which includes both the JavaScript and the CSS.
+Webpack will generate dist/bundle.js containing both your JavaScript and injected CSS.

 html